You are here

 Given the impact of humans on the planet over the past 200,000 years, what might it mean to be human over the next century?

 The impact of humans on the plant over the last 200,000 years has been exponential, but more so perhaps within the last 200 years.
-The advent of “culture” allowed humans to move into nearly every environmental niche without the need for physical evolution.
-Human bodies no longer had to adapt to shifting climates or geographical regions since the products of human invention (clothing, architecture, farming, and so forth) served that function.
+The advent of “culture” more than a million years ago allowed humans to move into nearly every environmental niche without the need for physical evolution.
+Human bodies no longer had to adapt to shifting climates or geographical regions since the products of human invention (stone tools, clothing, architecture, farming, and so forth) served that function.
 The Industrial Age further hastened humanity’s shift from physical evolution to a cultural one and advances in social life and medicine led to a lengthened human life span.
-It no longer takes millennia for evolutionary practices to help humans occupy and flourish in marginal environments since warmer clothing and better health care makes it easier for individuals to survive.
+It no longer requires millennia for evolutionary practices to help humans occupy and flourish in marginal environments since warmer clothing and better health care makes it easier for individuals to survive.
 We continue to take advantage of marginal areas, occasionally to the detriment of other societies, but always putting a stress on natural resources.
 We continue to improve on our technology at a rate far beyond those envisioned even 25 years ago.

-In mid-twentieth century science fiction stories, humans are portrayed with increased cranial capacity and decreased physical form, but the availability of technology makes it possible to carry millions of pieces of information literally at one’s fingertips – on a telephone, tablet, or other electronic marvels – that no longer make it necessary to “remember” non-important or trivial things.
+In mid-twentieth century science fiction stories, humans were portrayed with increased cranial capacity and decreased physical form, but the availability of technology now makes it possible to carry millions of pieces of information literally at one’s fingertips – on a cellular telephone, tablet, or other electronic marvel – and no longer necessary to “remember” non-important or trivial things.
 We more and more rely on external brains to do the work of our internal one.
 Many apocalyptic stories place humanity’s electronic creations as masters rather than servants, and draw attention to the subservient role humans as individuals seem to play in an electronic age.
 The number of people engaged in intense conversations with their cell phones far outweighs the number engaged in conversations with other humans.

 Being human in the next one hundred years is going to require a commitment to treating other humans as equals rather than as lesser.
-As we continue to rely more on technology, we should turn our gaze inward to better regain an understanding of how different we are than the other animals with which we share the planet.
+As we continue to rely more on technology, we should turn our gaze inward to better regain an understanding of how different we are than the other animals with which we share the planet, as well as our responsibilities toward all species.